op2-platforms/op2cad/README.md

 # op2cad | platform
-Introducing Open Source to Computer Assisted Drawing (CAD) in the AEC industries!
+Introducing open source softwares optimization and contents managment to the CAD world.

 ## About